Filipinos of Malay descent: Religion

 Historically, the Malays in the Philippines followed the religious trend of Maritime Southeast Asia.
 They followed a mix of Animism, Hinduism, Buddhism and Paganism.
-They introduced cultural influence from the Indian subcontinent.
+They were introduced to cultural influences from the Indian subcontinent.

-In the late 15th century through the 16th century, the Islamisation of the Malay realm also influenced the Philippines, and the Malays introduced Islam.
-Sharif Kabungsuwan, a Johor-born native of Malay and Arab descent introduced Islam.
+In the late 15th century throughout the 16th century, the Islamisation of the Malay realm also influenced the Philippines.
+Sharif Kabungsuwan, a Johor-born native of Malay and Arab descent introduced Islam to the archipelago.
 Rajah Sulayman, the ruler of Seludong, was a Muslim convert.

-During the Spanish occupation, the a small minority were converted to Christianity, Roman Catholicism to be specific.
+During the Spanish occupation, a small minority of Malays were converted to Christianity, Roman Catholicism to be specific.
 Enrique of Malacca, a Malaccan Malay who accompanied the Portuguese conquistador Ferdinand Magellan to Cebu, was a convert to Roman Catholicism, though he wasn't converted in the Philippines and was already a Catholic convert upon arrival.
 Rajah Humabon, a descendant of Sri Lumay, as well as Lakan Dula of Tondo, both converted to Catholicism and were given the names "Carlos".